OpenCyphal/nunavut/src/templates.rst

 .. note::

-    See :mod:`pydsdlgen.jinja` and the language support modules within this one for detailed documentation on available filters and tests provided by pydsdlgen.
+    See :mod:`nunavut.jinja` and the language support modules within this one for detailed documentation on available filters and tests provided by nunavut.

-    The `Jinja templates documentation`_ is indispensible as pydsdlgen embeds a full-featured version of jinja 2.
+    The `Jinja templates documentation`_ is indispensible as nunavut embeds a full-featured version of jinja 2.

 Each template has in its global environment the following: